microsoft/Intune-Resource-Access/src/PFXImportPowershell/README.md

 # PFXImport Powershell Project

 This project consists of helper Powershell Commandlets for importing PFX certificates to Microsoft Intune.
+Prior to running these scripts you will need to create the PFX files to import.
 Further documentation of the feature can be found [here](https://docs.microsoft.com/en-us/intune/certificates-s-mime-encryption-sign).

+These scripts provide a baseline for the actions that can take place to import your PFX Certificates to Intune.
+They can be modified and adapted to fit your workflow.
+Most of the cmdlets are wrappers of Intune Graph calls.

+## What's New?
+### Version 1.1
+- Added functionality to make private keys exportable, a cmdlet to export the key, and a cmdlet to import a key.
+	- Allows for use of multiple connectors when using the Microsoft Software Key Storage Provider.
+	- Serious security considerations needs to be taken when transferring keys between machines.
+- Added a sesssion variable to store the authentication token so that it isn't required as a parameter on every call that interacts with Intune.
+	- Calling Remove-IntuneAuthenticationToken or closing the session is recommended when calls to Intune are complete.

 # Building the Commandlets
 ## Prerequisite